Marissa-852/reference-website/README.md

 - Margins and padding are two ways of adding space into a box.
 The difference between margins and padding is that margins apply space outside of the box while padding applies space inside a box but outside of the content.

 13. What are different types of display properties?
+- Different types of display properties are inline, block, inline-block, and none.
+Inline allows an element to be on the same line.
+Block forces an element to be on its own line.
+Inline-block allows an element to be formatted like an inline element but still allows for height and width changes.
+None allows an element to be completely removed.

 14. Write a brief explanation of flexbox property
+- Flexbox allows for the control of the flow and alignment of elements on a webpage.
+Flexbox allows elements to fit together on the same line and can also work on a vertical axis as well.

 15. What are different types of flexbox properties and what is the major difference between them?